jdevlabs/JCatalog/pages/help_us/index.md

 title: Help Us
 permalink: /help_us/
 ---
-Help us keep our portal updated.
+### In Keeping this portal updated.

-If have any information regarding a PG not listed with us or wish to improve the existing information, kindly fill this form.
+* Want to get a new PG listed?

+* Have some updates to share about the listed PGs?

+Follow the link below.

 [CLIKC HERE](http://tinyurl.com/helpusform)